anna-podhajska/horrorscopes/README.md

 ```
   `npm run dev` for bundling, watch and nodemon
   `npm start` only runs server (setup for heroku)

+## Learning goals
+- React, Redux, Express, Knex, API, testing, deployment on Heroku

+### User stories
+As a user I want to
+- see horror horoscopes for different star signs
+- add a user and see horrorscope

 ### Build by
 - Ania